Table of Contents

 1. Introduction

 Curiosity often leads to some of the most interesting projects.
 After reading about PEP 514 in the Astral UV documentation, I discovered that Python installations on Windows are registered in the Windows Registry.
 Intrigued, I tried the sample code from PEP 514, only to find it lacking.
 This post documents my journey to build a more robust, flexible Python script for reading Windows Registry values.
-Hopefully this may be useful for someone.
+I hope this will be useful to others.

 Windows RegEdit Application showing Python user entries